davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 All looks well so far.
 Now, let's try the case that broke our algorithm before.
 Say the leader crashes or gets disconnected.
-(Darn it, Ted!)
 Now node 1 is offline:

 DIAGRAM

 Soon afterward, node 1 starts missing heartbeats.
 A new leader is needed.
 Each node now runs the same algorithm as before to select a leader:

-> 1. Start with the full set of node IDs: $(1, 2, 3, 4, 5)$
+> 1. **Take the set of node IDs of all peer nodes.** That's still $(1, 2, 3, 4, 5)$.
-> 2. Eliminate nodes missing heartbeats.
-That's just node $1$, so the remaining node IDs are: $(2, 3, 4, 5)$
+> 2. **Eliminate any peer which isn't responding to heartbeat requests.** Only node $1$ is missing hearbeats, so the remaining node IDs are: $(1, 2, 3, 4, 5)$
-> 3. Pick the lowet remaining node ID: every node picks $2$
+> 3. **Pick the lowest remaining node ID.** Every node picks $2$

 And just like that, every node has switched over to node 2 as the leader:

 DIAGRAM

 This is looking pretty good!
-This whole failover thing was quite the diversion, but now that we have a working failover scheme, we have managed to fix our single-leader distributed variable algorithm, and finally invented distributed variables.
+This whole failover thing was quite the diversion, but now that we have a working failover scheme, we have managed to fix our distributed variable algorithm, and finally invented fault-tolerant distributed variables.

-Right?
+Hang on.
+If that's true, why is there so much more text in this post?

 ## Split-Brain